Design Systems, for fast and furious product development

 Grow & Nurture

-Throughout the process of redesigning we had small in-house interviews and surveys and continued to do so after the release of the redesign.
-Our Pattern Lab team communicated weekly on new and updated patterns this was for greater awareness that could then be extended out to our functional teams.
-One of the key downfalls of many companies is to grow and nurture their products so they can evolve, grow and change as our customer's needs grow and change.
+Throughout the process of redesigning, we had small in-house interviews and surveys which continued well after the release of the redesign.
+Our Pattern Lab team communicated weekly on new and updated patterns with the intent of extending this knowledge to their cross functional teams.
+One of the key aspects in developing any kind of product is to grow and nurture it so we evolve and change in lock step to our customers' needs.
+This can only possible by having honest and collaborative discussions in a safe, supportive, and productive environment.

 The things that get in the way...